luisleon90/dbt_snowflake_mcp_connector_quickstart/README.md

 > **⚠️ Plan requirement:** OAuth-based authentication for the remote dbt MCP Server may be gated to Enterprise or Enterprise+ plans.
 If you are on a lower tier, confirm with your dbt account team before proceeding.
 Service token and PAT authentication are available on lower-tier plans.

+>> **⚠️ Plan requirement — dbt Semantic Layer:** The Semantic Layer is available on **Team plans and above**.
+It is not available on Developer plans.
+If you do not see the Semantic Layer configuration option in **Account Settings → Projects**, confirm your plan tier with your dbt account team before proceeding.

 ---

 ## Step 1: Configure the dbt Semantic Layer